- Products: A variety of health and wellness tests with the option of at-home or in-clinic sample collection.

 $49 – $589

 100 customers rated the company an average of 2.8 of 5 stars on Trustpilot.
 One customer stated that they did not think that the doctor’s comments were very helpful, while a few others complain that it took them a while to be able to schedule an appointment for a blood draw.
-Conversely, many users found the tests easy to perform, and they say that the results were easy to comprehend.
+Some users found the tests easy to perform.

 Medichecks received an average of 4.7 of 5 stars on Feefo, based on the opinion of 2,509 customers.
 The consensus is that the service is easy to use and it delivers fast results.
-One user appreciates that the company offers many options for customers who need to have a healthcare professional collect their sample.
+One user comments that they found the website difficult to use, while another states the service provided by Medichecks “lacks communication and direction”.

-SelfDecode: The best health-focused DNA analysis that offers detailed health recommendations through personalized reports and a genetics blog.
+SelfDecode: The best health-focused DNA analysis that offers detailed health recommendations through personalized reports.
 Additionally, getting access to LabTestAnalyzer can offer insights based on over 500 lab markers.

 Medichecks presents a convenient way for people to keep track of their current health by offering a wide variety of lab tests.
 Customers have the option of collecting their blood samples from the comfort of their home, or by going to one of Medichecks’ partner clinics, but they cannot upload past results to receive health insights.

 One thing that can be seen as a limitation is that each test offered by the company covers one specific aspect of health.
 While it can be a good option for customers who have specific concerns, it can become expensive to those who wish to have a more complete picture of their overall well-being.
 For example, a vitamin blood test that analyzes 13 biomarkers can cost over $800 with Medichecks.

-Lab tests are great to help you understand your current health status, but there are other ways to learn what you can do to live a healthier life.
-An alternative such as SelfDecode offers a DNA test that analyzes over 150,000 SNPs to deliver diet, lifestyle, and supplement recommendations aimed at improving overall well-being.
+Lab tests are great to help you understand your current health status, but if you want a more holistic approach to your health, you might need to look elsewhere.
+An alternative such as SelfDecode offers a DNA test that analyzes up to 83 million genetic variants to deliver diet, lifestyle, and supplement recommendations aimed at improving overall well-being.
 Additionally, upload your lab test results to LabTestAnalyzer or purchase lab tests from SelfDecode to receive personalized insights on over 500 lab markers and how to optimize them, all for less than $100 annually.